cannatag/ldap3/docs/manual/source/tutorial.rst

 Other                     ...
 Additional information provided by the server
 ========================= ======================= =============================================================

-Now we know that this server is a stand-alone LDAP server that can hold objects in the dc=demo1,dc=freeipa,dc=org context, that supports various SASL access mechanisms and that is based on the 389 Directory Service server.
+Now we know that this server is a stand-alone LDAP server that can hold entries in the dc=demo1,dc=freeipa,dc=org context, that supports various SASL access mechanisms and that is based on the 389 Directory Service server.
 Furthermore in the Supported Controls we can see it supports "paged searches", and the "who am i" and "StartTLS" extended operations in Supported Extensions.